KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Windows11-VM-setup.md

    - Select **Accept**
      ![VM-user-acct7](https://github.com/user-attachments/assets/2c4c8b4d-552d-4fa7-91d9-1455fa9e2961)

-5. Windows will now update, if necessary (this could take some time).
+5. Windows will now update if necessary (this could take some time).
 Once Windows 11 is done updating, it will restart and you will presented with the login screen.
    ![VM-user-acct8](https://github.com/user-attachments/assets/8a792ca5-7718-4e06-aa23-6789ebf569eb)